 I should have known.
 They didn’t get bigger when I got chubby in fifth grade.
 Puberty came and went and….eh.
 They’d never changed size or remotely hurt during my Special Monthly Time.
 And even when I got pregnant, nothing.
 Yet it was still somehow surprising to me when I finally gave birth that my boobs were not able to sustain the life of my child.

 Then my baby arrived…and my milk didn’t.
 It didn’t come in in the hospital, but that was normal, everyone said.
-Nor did it come in the first several days we were home, but everyone knew a friend of their sister-in-law to whom that had also happened, so… still normal?
-My son seemed so hungry, though, and so angry, that I grew increasingly certain that I’d given birth to a demon, going so far as to announce this fact publicly to friends and strangers alike.
-Even in my postpartum fog I knew, deep (deep) down, that this was not, in fact, normal.
+Nor did it come in the first several days we were home, but everyone knew someone to whom that had also happened, so… still normal?
+My son seemed so hungry, though, and so angry, that even in my postpartum fog I knew, deep (deep) down, that this was not, in fact, normal.

 My son quickly lost interest in the bloody scabs that had been my breasts, because, as it turns out, starving children don’t want air for dinner.
 I pumped an ounce or two, total, over the course of an entire day, which he ate so fast he would often spit it up immediately, shattering my already-bruised heart in the process.
 He lost weight.
 A lot of weight.
 My sad, sparse breastfeeding log bore witness to the fact that the only thing he was producing in his diapers was a deep-orange urine crystal here and there.
 He was jaundiced and had to go to the pediatrician daily for bilirubin-level monitoring.